Posture Controls

 You can copy and/or download the code as a .json file.

-5. Configure Parameters: Edit the assigned Severity of a control, and for some controls, edit evaluation parameters values.
+5. Configure Parameters: Edit the assigned Severity of a control.
+For some controls, edit other evaluation parameter values.

 Configure Parameters

-Sysdig is incrementally adding the ability to configure parameters defined within posture controls.
+Sysdig incrementally adds the ability to configure parameters defined within posture controls.

 Configure Severity